 J - Proceedings of the Executive Committee

-1. The Association is an online organisation, and the Executive Committee shall carry out its business online, for example, in committee forums or dedicated chat rooms for online meetings.
-The Committee may at its sole discretion occasionally carry out business by other means, including but not limited to teleconferences and real-world meetings, and may organise association general meetings at which members can participate in proceedings.
+- The Association is an online organisation, and the Executive Committee shall carry out its business online, for example, in committee forums or dedicated chat rooms for online meetings.
+The Committee may at its sole discretion occasionally carry out business by other means, including but not limited to teleconferences and real-world meetings, and may organise Association general meetings at which members can participate in proceedings.

-5b.
-In the case of a tie of votes the Chair, or if the Chair is not present then the Acting Chair, shallhave a second or casting vote.
+- In the case of a tie of votes the Chair, or if the Chair is not present then the acting Chair, shall have a second or casting vote.

-7. The Executive Committee may from time to time make and alter rules for the conduct of their business, the summoning and conduct of their meetings and the custody of documents.
-No rule may be made which is inconsistent with this constitution.
+- The Executive Committee may from time to time make and alter roles for the conduct of their business, the summoning and conduct of their meetings and the custody of documents.
+No role may be made which is inconsistent with this constitution.

-8. The Executive Committee may appoint sub-committees, which may include Friends of the GAGB in addition to at least one Executive Member, for the purpose of performing any function that in the opinion of the Executive Committee would be more conveniently undertaken by a sub-committee.
-All acts and proceedings of any such sub-committee shall be fully reported to the Executive Committee.
+- The Executive Committee may appoint sub-committees, which may include Friends of the GAGB in addition to at least one Executive Member, for the purpose of performing any function that in the opinion of the Executive Committee would be more conveniently undertaken by a subcommittee.
+All acts and proceedings of any such sub-committee shall be folly reported to the Executive Committee.

 K - Receipts and expenditure

 - Members of the Executive Committee shall be entitled to claim and receive reimbursement for expenses which they incur in the course of carrying out the Association's business, provided only that a majority of the Executive Committee shall be entitled to refuse to reimburse expenses which they deem to be excessive.

 - Individual Members who incur expenses through carrying out business at the express request of the Executive Committee shall be entitled to claim and receive reimbursement for those expenses, provided only that the Executive Committee shall be entitled to refuse to reimburse expenses which they deem to be excessive.